A. J. Slaughter: Professional career

 After going undrafted in the 2010 NBA draft, Slaughter played for the Detroit Pistons in the NBA Summer League.

 On July 26, 2010, he signed a one-year deal with Angelico Biella of the Italian Lega Basket Serie A.

 For the 2011–12 season he moved to Belgium and signed with Dexia Mons-Hainaut.

 In July 2012, he signed with Cholet Basket of the French LNB Pro A.

 In June 2013, he signed a one-year deal with another Pro A side, Élan Chalon.

 On July 16, 2014, he signed a two-year deal with Greek giants Panathinaikos.
 On June 30, 2015, he officially terminated his contract with the team.

 On July 16, 2015, Slaughter signed with the Turkish club Banvit.

 On August 15, 2016, Slaughter signed with French club SIG Strasbourg for the 2016–17 season.

 On July 8, 2017, Slaughter signed a two-year contract with French club ASVEL.

 On July 1, 2019, Slaughter signed a two-year deal with Spanish club Real Betis Energía Plus.
 He averaged 13.3 points per game.

 On July 12, 2020, he signed with Herbalife Gran Canaria.
 On July 28, 2020, it was understood that due to a small health issue, AJ Slaughter cannot join the team until the end of September, so both parties decided to terminate their contract by mutual agreement.
 However, on November 10 he signed with Gran Canaria.

 In May 2021, Slaughter signed with Kuwait SC to play in the Gulf Champions Basketball Championship.

+In June 2023, Slaughter joined Guaros de Lara of the Superliga Profesional de Baloncesto (SPB).

+On June 18, 2024, Slaughter signed with Casademont Zaragoza of the Liga ACB.

+In July 2024, Slaughter joined Gigantes de Carolina of the Baloncesto Superior Nacional (BSN) for 2024 season.

+On July 23, 2025, he signed with Anwil Włocławek of the Polish Basketball League (PLK).